 - The Washington Industrial Insurance Act

 Ryan developed an interest in labor and employment law while working for an employer that experienced a Teamsters Union strike in 1997.
-He now frequently speaks on employment law topics to lawyers and human resources professionals.
+He now frequently speaks on employment law topics to lawyers, labor relations professionals and human resources professionals.

 Most often, he works with clients in the following industries: